 Here’s what stood out this month, how it’s reshaping the SEO and GEO landscape, and some thoughts, opinions and guidance to help you navigate.

 My take: The best thing you can do is keep an eye on impressions.
 Recent studies suggest impression trends remain largely unaffected by AI, which makes sense when you think about it.
-Roughly the same number of people are searching in Google (the erosion of Google's market share from AI experiences ins negligible in the grand scheme of things) so the scope of opportunity for impressions is the same.
-It's clicks which have become the moving goalpost – they have been gradually dropping for about a year since the introduction of AI Overviews, sometimes levelling-off and sometimes increasing momentarily as Google tests new features; and now AI Mode will further reduce clicks and add more complication to forecasting.
+Roughly the same number of people are searching in Google (i.e. the erosion of Google's market share from AI experiences is negligible in the grand scheme of things) so the scope of opportunity for impressions is the same.
+Clicks have become the moving goalpost – they have been gradually dropping for about a year since the introduction of AI Overviews, sometimes levelling-off, sometimes increasing momentarily as Google tests new features, but definitely not a reliable benchmark or baseline; and now AI Mode will further reduce clicks and add more complication to forecasting.

 Google and Bing both dialled up testing of richer AI integrations this month: